 Does the team deliver early and celebrate?

-No. Because when the boss hears that the project is going to take 1,500 hours, she decides not to do it.
-This project never sees the light of day and no one ever knows that the team overestimated.
+No. Because when the boss hears that the project is going to take 1,500 hours, they decide not to do it.
+This project never sees the light of day so no one ever knows that the team overestimated.

 A project that is underestimated is much more likely to be approved than a project that is overestimated.
 This leads to a perception that development teams are always late, but it just looks that way because teams didn't get to run the projects they had likely overestimated.

-As I mentioned, we’re not necessarily bad at estimating, but we can definitely get it wrong.
-In my experience, this usually stems from an overconfidence in our ability to estimate.
+Although we're not necessarily bad at estimation, teams are definitely not as accurate as they could be.
+In my experience, this usually stems from an overconfidence in our ability to estimate accurately.

 And at the upper range, if he was recording in the sixties, perhaps he wasn't born until 1940.

-And in this case, you’d be correct, since Elvis was born in 1935.
+And in this case, they'd be correct, since Elvis was born in 1935.

-So for my other questions I deliberately ask for answers that might be more difficult to narrow down.
+The next nine questions deliberately ask for answers that might be more difficult to narrow down.
 For example I might ask how many iPads were sold in 2019, or how many athletes competed in the 2016 Olympics, or for the length of the Seine River.

 Now, for each question, the parameters remain the same: